ccaups/NinjaClub/README.md

 Ninja api for registering members, which users may own.
 ------------------------------------------------------
 ------------------------------------------------------
-please see below for instructions on how to run, and where its api and trello team resources are
+Please see below for instructions on how to run, and where its api and trello team resources are
 ------------------------------------------------------
 How to run:
  - Open terminal in backend folder